whisthq/technical-interviews/README.md

 Your solution will be assessed using three main criteria: functionality, design, and user experience.

-1.Functionality measures how well your code works--are all the features implemented, and are there any obvious bugs?
+1. Functionality measures how well your code works--are all the features implemented, and are there any obvious bugs?
 2. Design measures how aesthetically pleasing your final product is.
-You may have noticed that the above demo looked pretty horrible; this is done intentionally, so as to not influence your design decisions.
+You may have noticed that the above demo looked very bare-boned; this is done intentionally, so as to not influence your design decisions.
 Since this is a timed challenge, we don't expect the final product to look like the Stripe dashboard, but we are looking to develop a sense of what your design + overall CSS abilities might be (although we understand that good designs are difficult to implement under time pressure).
 3. User experience measures how easy it is to use the website.
 Responsive components (i.e. components that react to user behavior, for instance, notifications that something has been done successfully) are heavily encouraged.

 Have fun--we look forward to seeing your work!

+## Bonus Points

+If you finish early, feel free to add extra features that you think would improve the web app.
+A few suggestions are:

+1. Add a "quantity" field for each grocery item.
+2. Redux states disappear if you clear the browser cookies.
+A database is a better way to store grocery items, if you can spin up a backend quickly.
+API calls should be handled in sagas/index.js.

+## Once You're Finished

+We would recommend you branch off your changes into a new branch via ```git branch [BRANCH NAME]``` and ```git checkout [BRANCH NAME]```.
+You can submit your branch via ```git push origin [BRANCH NAME]```.